ogelbric/argocd/README.md

 # Expose the argocd-server service as type LoadBalancer and get the IP address of the UI service.
 # This can be later modified to expose the service as type Ingress or HttpProxy
-kubectl patch svc argocd-server -n demo1 -p '{"spec": {"type": "LoadBalancer"}}' kubectl get svc argocd-server -n demo1 -o json|jq -r '.status.loadBalancer.ingress[0].ip'
+kubectl patch svc argocd-server -n demo1 -p '{"spec": {"type": "LoadBalancer"}}' kubectl get svc argocd-server -n demo1 -o json|jq -r '.status.loadBalancer.ingress[0].ip'  # This is the IP of the ArgoCD GUI

 # We need to modify the RBAC on the ARGOCD NS to add new clusters and applications dynamically.
 wget https://raw.githubusercontent.com/ogelbric/argocd/main/Dockerfile-synchook/rbac.yaml